Skip to main content

 Wrapping this exploration into motion and power systems is one company delivering precision products from its base in Thane, Maharashtra.
 Alfatech Engineers Pvt.
 Ltd. has earned reputation through its engineering of tapping and bolt-tightening machines, integrating reliable motion components into their tools.
 Established in 1996, they design and manufacture equipment featuring various drive systems—including brushless motor drives (like the BLD series)—as well as BLDC motors, controller units, and coupled power electronics.
 Based at their facility in the Upvan neighbourhood of Thane, they back their machinery with a full suite of infrastructure, R&D, and customization capabilities.
 Staffed by seasoned engineers and technical experts, they serve a wide footprint across India, offering deeply engineered solutions to sectors ranging from manufacturing to automation—combining design flexibility with dependable support and quality craftsmanship.

-Stepper Driver TB6600: Precision Control for High-Performance Motion Systems
+Stepper Driver TB6600 Empowering Precision Control in Modern Motion Systems